Integrate Gmail with Mux to automate workflows, sync data between apps, and eliminate repetitive tasks with AI-powered automation.

 Action is the task that follows automatically within your Gmail integrations.

-Search Gmail messages by sender, subject, or label and return message details, attachments, and a next-page token for pagination.
+Search emails (manual or AI), resolve custom labels by name or ID, and return message details, attachments, and a next-page token.

 Retrieve attachments from an email by Message ID and return attachment details (filename, MIME type, size) and accessible URLs.